 Speak With a Workers’ Comp Lawyer in Los Angeles Today

-To schedule a free lawyer consultation with a top Los Angeles workers’ compensation attorney, call (800) 362-7427 or contact us online.
+To schedule a free lawyer consultation with a top Los Angeles and Ventura workers’ compensation attorney, call (800) 362-7427 or contact us online.
 Our FREE consultations mean you have nothing to lose.

 Pursuant to Labor Code Section 5432(a), making a false or fraudulent workers’ compensation claim is a felony subject to up to 5 years in prison or a fine of up to $50,000 or double the value of the fraud, whichever is greater, or by both imprisonment and fine.